rust-embedded/discovery/microbit/src/03-setup/verify.md

 # All

 ## Verifying cargo-embed
-First, connect the micro:bit to your Computer using an USB cable.
+First, connect the micro:bit to your Computer using a USB cable.

 At least an orange LED right next to the USB port of the micro:bit should light up.
 Furthermore, if you have never flashed another program on to your micro:bit, the default